mavesonzini/MyCats.Android/README.md

 MyCatsApp

 This application is an image gallery that displays images of cats.
-When an image is clicked, the selected picture displayes full screen in a new screen.
-When clicking on "Exit App" button on the main page, will exit the app.
+When an image is clicked, the selected picture is displayed individually, full sized, in a new screen.
+When button "Next" is clicked the next image in the gallery will display.
+When button "Exit App" is clicked, the app exits.

 Usage